-The question is should we take vitamin and mineral supplements instead of, or in addition to getting them through our food.
 There has until recently been very little evidence, despite much interest and research in the area, that these compounds taken as supplements make any difference at all to health.

 It was assumed that, even if they had no benefit, at least they were doing no harm, and so could be taken almost as a form of insurance against an unhealthy lifestyle.
 Several major well-conducted studies published in the early 2000s have cast serious doubt over this assumption, raising the likelihood that taking antioxidant and multivitamin supplements probably does very real harm.1-7